akshell/docs/guide/using.rst

 Akshell guarantees the security of the authentication.
-It is implemented via cookies restricted to application domains; so a malicious application could neither guess a user password nor steal an authentication cookie of other application.
+It is implemented via cookies restricted to application domains; so a malicious application can neither guess a user password nor steal an authentication cookie of other application.

 Developers
 ----------

-Akshell encourages collaboration: you could give other users a development access to your applications.
+Akshell encourages collaboration: you can give other users a development access to your applications.
 There are two kinds of
 developers: those with an access to the release code and those without it.
-If you do not trust a person enough, you could provide him with the second, limited access.
+If you do not trust a person enough, you can provide him with the second, limited access.
 He won't be able to affect the release code (you will have to release his work by yourself); so the users of your applications will be out of danger.
-When the guy shows he could be relied upon, you will give him the release access.
+When the guy shows he can be relied upon, you will give him the release access.

 Spots